 20% of Global Deaths Caused By Unhealthy, High Sodium Diets!

-This week, the Global Burden of Disease study gave us an insight into the changing nature of worldwide disease.
-After investigating sickness in all four corners of the globe, it found a shift towards preventable illnesses.
+A ground breaking new study published in The Lancet has provided insight into the shifting nature of worldwide disease.
+After investigating sickness in all four corners of the globe, it identified a shift towards preventable illnesses.
 It says 1 in 5 deaths are now caused by unhealthy eating.

 Poor diet has overtaken smoking and communicable infections as the commonest cause of early death.